 About Bruna Martinuzzi

 Bruna Martinuzzi is the founder of Clarion Enterprises Ltd., specializing in presentation skills training and leadership communication coaching.
-She has helped thousands of individuals become better leaders and more effective communicators.
+She has helped thousands of individuals improve their presentation skills and become more effective communicators.

 Fluent in six languages, Bruna delivers high quality presentation skills training to international audiences.
 She has also spoken at numerous events such as the MICROSOFT ExPo Leadership Conferences in the U.S., China and Europe, The TELUS Leadership Forums, and annual conferences in a variety of sectors such as insurance, finance, real estate, technology and human resources.
 She is a gifted speaker and an engaging facilitator, and her style has been labeled as warm, intellectually stimulating, and dynamic.

 Bruna also lectured at various universities, such as the Simon Fraser University MBA Program and the University of British Columbia's Sauder School of Business.